schwid/hugo-schwid/content/posts/longest-palindromic-substring.md

 ```

 Let's add small optimization to this solution and to achieve faster performance.
+In this case we need to check maxLength before going with counter for both cases.

 ``` go
 func longestPalindrome(s string) string {